How to Know the Size of a Tire?

 Aspect Ratio

+The aspect ratio of the tire is the ratio of the tire’s sidewall height to its width.
 The second number in the tire size code represents it.
 Using the same example of P215/60R16, the aspect ratio is 60.

 The aspect ratio plays a significant role in the tire’s performance and ride comfort.